-The Central Michigan University Dietetic Internship (CMUDI) is a 28-week program which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (formerly CADE) by the Academy of Nutrition and Dietetics.
+The Central Michigan University Dietetic Internship (CMUDI) is a 28-week program which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 The Central Michigan University Dietetic Internship is a supervised practice program, which provides you with the supervised practice experience needed to fulfill the competencies for Dietitians established by the Accreditation Council for Education in Nutrition and Dietetics.
-Graduates of the program will be issued a verification statement and are eligible to sit for the registration examination for Registered Dietitians (RD).
+Graduates of the program will be issued a verification statement and are eligible to sit for the registration examination for Registered Dietitian Nutritionists (RDN).
 A verification statement will be provided to you and a copy will be submitted to Commission on Dietetic Registration (CDR).

 Our program outcomes data is available upon request.
-The CMUDI program's five-year average first-time pass rate for taking the RD exam is 78%.
 Nearly 87% of CMUDI students pass the RD exam within the first year of graduation.